 Heights from 6.6ft to 8ft

 The International Residential code requires that the main exterior door to a property needs to be at least 36 inches wide and 80 inches tall.
 Because of this international standard, new builds usually feature a standard external door width of 36 inches (3ft) and a height of 80 inches (6.6ft).

-These will fit a rough opening of 38 inches by 82.5 inches.
+These will fit a rough structural opening of 38 inches by 82.5 inches.
 The additional space is to take into account the floor covering and the door jamb.
-There should be a very small amount of space around the door to allow for smooth opening and closing, and the small amount of swelling that may occur in humid conditions.
+There should be a very small amount of space between the door and the door frame to allow for smooth opening and closing, and to compensate for the small amount of swelling that may occur in humid conditions.